okfn/opendefinition/source/open-definition-2.1-dev.markdown

 The term **work** will be used to denote the item or piece of knowledge being transferred.

 The term **license** refers to the legal conditions under which the work is made available.
-Where no license has been offered this should be interpreted as referring to default legal conditions governing use of the work (for example, copyright or public domain).
+Where no license has been offered the term refers to default legal conditions governing use of the work (for example, copyright or public domain).

 ## 1. Open Works